aptech/docs/docs/data-management/data-cleaning.rst

 How do I conditionally select data from a matrix?
 ++++++++++++++++++++++++++++++++++++++++++++++

-You can conditionally select data from a matrix using the `selif` procedure.
+You can conditionally select data from a matrix using the :func:`selif` procedure.
-Enter the data to be as the first input to `selif` and the condition to be used for selecting data as  the second input.
+Enter the data to be as the first input to :func:`selif` and the condition to be used for selecting data as  the second input.

 ::